utabain/Archlinux_LUKS2_install_guide/README.md

 ```
 # make install
 ```
-Now it's time to prepare the second slot of your YubiKey for the challenge response authentication:
+Prepare the second slot of your YubiKey for the challenge response authentication:
 ```
 ykpersonalize -v -2 -ochal-resp -ochal-hmac -ohmac-lt64 -ochal-btn-trig -oserial-api-visible
 ```